core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 In this situation, if a client is sending publications too fast, the server SHOULD return a 4.29 (Too Many Requests) response {{!RFC8516}}.
 As described in {{!RFC8516}}, the Max-Age option {{!RFC7252}} in this response indicates the number of seconds after which the client may retry.
 The Broker MAY stop publishing messages from the client for the indicated time.

-When a client receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic data resource before the time indicated by the Max-Age option has passed.
+When a client receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.

-## Topic Data Interactions {#topic-data-interactions}
+## Topic-Data Interactions {#topic-data-interactions}

 Interactions with the topic-data resource are covered in this section.
 The interactions with topic-data are same as that of any other CoAP resource.